-- Easy DIY Installation – Most Kerr Lighting styles are offered as a 12 volt system that is safe and simple for even the do-it-yourselfer to install.
-The new StarLites Solar LED Lights are self-contained units with no exterior wiring.
-None of the Kerr Lights require a licensed electrician for installation.
+- Easy DIY Installation – Kerr Lights are offered as a 12 volt system that are safe and simple for even the do-it-yourselfer to install.

 - Variety of Styles Available – There are many sizes and shapes available including brick and cobble style paver lights, garden wall and retaining wall block lights and low profile LED lights that fit under steps, wall caps and pillar caps.

-- Durable & Long Lasting Fixtures – Most Kerr Lighting styles are made of extremely strong, impact resistant plastic that will not rust and can withstand the load of light vehicular traffic.
-The new StarLites Solar LED Lights are made of stainless steel with UV Protected Polycarbonate Lenses.
+- Durable & Long Lasting Fixtures – Kerr Lights are made of extremely strong, impact resistant plastic that will not rust and can withstand the load of light vehicular traffic.
 Kerr Lights are tough and can hold up to extreme weather conditions: heat, cold, snow and rain.

 Click below to open up the tab to reveal more information.